felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - Slower activation delays revenue realization and increases early churn risk, especially for paid acquisition channels.

 #### **Business Implications**

-- Faster activation from employer partners and referrals shortens time-to-revenue and lowers early churn risk.
-- Slow activation among paid users delays monetization and weakens CAC payback economics.
+Faster activation from employer partners and referral channels allows revenue to start earlier and reduces the risk of early churn.
+In contrast, slow activation among paid users delays monetization and makes it harder to recover acquisition costs.

-- Activation speed should be treated as a leading KPI for downstream retention and LTV.
-- Improving onboarding for slow-activating channels offers higher ROI than increasing acquisition spend.
+Because activation speed strongly relates to later retention and lifetime value, it should be treated as an early indicator of user quality.
+Under current conditions, improving activation for slow channels is likely to deliver higher returns than increasing acquisition spend.

 <br>